My Pet Center

 How can I tell if my cat has triaditis?

-Triaditis in cats can cause many different symptoms, including loss of appetite, vomiting, diarrhea, and weight loss.
+Triaditis in felines can cause many different symptoms, including loss of appetite, vomiting, diarrhea, and weight loss.
 However, many other illnesses can also cause these same symptoms.
 Triaditis can only be diagnosed based on tests run by a veterinarian.

 Is triaditis going to kill my cat?